nus-cs2103/website-base/admin/tutorials.md

 **Other expectations:**

 * **Please bring your laptop to tutorials.** You often need it to show your learning activity results.
-At other times, we ask you to work on project related things with your team members, which too may require the laptop. %%Cf FAQ: [What if I don't carry a laptop around?]()%%
+At other times, we ask you to work on project related things with your team members, which too may require the laptop.

 <panel header="%%Admin &raquo; FAQ: What if I don't carry around a laptop?%%">
 <include src="appendixC-faq.md#admin-faq-noLaptop" />